IradDoron/investment-calculator-client/README.md

 - [ ] Add an option to select stock tickets by company name
 - [ ] Support multiple graphs
 - [ ] Supporting the index of the multiple stocks
+- [ ] Add a button to download the chart as an image
+- [ ] Add a button to download the chart as a csv file

+## Completed features
+- [x] Create new chart with the series:
+    - [x] Add dividend per year graph
+    - [x] Add dividend yield per year graph